helidon-io/helidon/docs/modules/data-jdbc/README.md

 ```

 Pass the complete client list in one `Services.set` call.
 This list replaces
 the YAML configuration rather than adding to it.
+The Service Registry uses
+these configurations for generated repositories and injected `JdbcClient`
+instances.

 The same approach can publish a client backed by a `DataSource` that the
 application already owns: